-Trail Credits:
+S. Ranch Trail Credits:

-+ Credit is given to horses negotiating the obstacles with style and some degree of speed, providing correctness is not sacrificed.
+- 1. Credit to be given to horses negotiating the obstacles with style and some degree of speed, providing that correctness is not sacrificed. - 2.
+Horses should receive credit for showing attentiveness to obstacles and capability of picking their own way through the course when obstacles warrant it, and willingly respond to rider's cues on more difficult obstacles.

-+ Horse should receive credit for showing attentiveness to obstacles and capability of picking their own way through the course when the obstacles warrant it, and willingly responding to the rider's cues on more difficult obstacles. + Quality of movement and cadence should be part of the maneuver score for the obstacle.
+3. Quality of movement and cadence should be part of the maneuver score for the obstacle.

-Trail Deductions:
+T. Ranch Trail Deductions: